coinmetrics/api-client-python/docs/docs/api_client.md

 **Arguments**:

-- `assets`: list of asset names
+- `assets` (`list(str), str`): list of asset names, e.g. 'btc'
-- `page_size`: number of items returned per page, typically you don't want to change this parameter unless you are interested in a first retuned item only.
+- `page_size` (`int`): number of items returned per page when calling the API.
+If the request times out, try using a smaller number.
-- `paging_from`: Defines where you want to start receiving items from, 'start' or 'end' of the timeseries.
+- `paging_from` (`PagingFrom, str`): Defines where you want to start receiving items from, 'start' or 'end' of the timeseries.
-- `start_time`: Start time of the timeseries.
+- `start_time` (`datetime, date, str`): Start time of the timeseries.
+Multiple formats of ISO 8601 are supported: 2006-01-20T00:00:00Z, 2006-01-20T00:00:00.000Z, 2006-01-20T00:00:00.123456Z, 2006-01-20T00:00:00.123456789Z, 2006-01-20, 20060120
-- `end_time`: End time of the timeseries.
+- `end_time` (`datetime, date, str`): End time of the timeseries.
+Multiple formats of ISO 8601 are supported: 2006-01-20T00:00:00Z, 2006-01-20T00:00:00.000Z, 2006-01-20T00:00:00.123456Z, 2006-01-20T00:00:00.123456789Z, 2006-01-20, 20060120
-- `start_height`: Start block of the timeseries (only applicable when querying with frequency 1b).
+- `start_height` (`int`): Start block of the timeseries (only applicable when querying with frequency 1b).
-- `end_height`: End block of the timeseries (only applicable when querying with frequency 1b).
+- `end_height` (`int`): End block of the timeseries (only applicable when querying with frequency 1b).
-- `start_inclusive`: Flag to define if start timestamp must be included in the timeseries if present.
+- `start_inclusive` (`bool`): Flag to define if start timestamp must be included in the timeseries if present.
+True by default.
-- `end_inclusive`: Flag to define if end timestamp must be included in the timeseries if present.
+- `end_inclusive` (`bool`): Flag to define if end timestamp must be included in the timeseries if present.
+True by default.
-- `timezone`: timezone of the start/end times in db format for example: "America/Chicago".
+- `timezone` (`str`): timezone of the start/end times in db format for example: "America/Chicago".
 Default value is "UTC".
 For more details check out API documentation page.

 **Returns**:

-Asset Metrics timeseries.
+`DataCollection`: Asset Metrics timeseries.